slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"Things which are different in order to be different are seldom better, but that which is made to be better is almost always different."
 -- Dieter Rams [1932]*

+> *"Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?"
+-- George Carlin [1937]*

+> *"Don’t tell me what you value.
+Show me your budget, and I’ll tell you what you value."
+-- Joe Biden {quoting his father} [1942]*

 > *"Whenever there is an argument between two sides, find the third side." (...)
 "Anything you say before the word «but» does not count."
 -- Kevin Kelly [1952]*